 For teachers using Chromebooks, Panopto’s free online video and screen recorder not only makes it easy to record video lessons, but also simplifies the process of sharing them with students.
 You don’t even have to sign up for Panopto to use it.

-Here’s how to capture a facecam video and screen record simultaneously on a Chromebook with Panopto Express:
+Here’s how to capture a facecam video and a screen recording simultaneously using Panopto’s free screen recorder for Chromebook:

-- Click here to open Panopto Express in your web browser, click “Let’s Go,” and then click the prompts to allow Panopto and your browser to access your webcam and microphone (you only need to do this on your first visit).
+- Click here to open Panopto Express in your web browser, click “Start Recording Now,” and then click the prompts to allow Panopto and your browser to access your webcam and microphone (you only need to do this on your first visit).

-- Panopto will automatically detect your connected recording devices, so all you need to do is select the ones with which you’d like to record.
-Click the icons at the top of the recorder screen to toggle your microphone, webcam, and screens on and off.
+- Panopto will automatically detect your connected recording devices, so all you need to do is select the devices with which you’d like to record.
+Click the icons at the top of the recorder screen then toggle your microphone, webcam, and screens on and off.